CloudEngineHub/robot_rl/README.md

 ```bash
 python scripts/hardware/export_to_hardware.py --env_type=<env-type> --load_run=<run_dir> --hf_repo_id=<username/repo> --policy_name=<policy_name>
 ```
-This will load a given (already exported) run and upload the exported policy to hugging face in the specified repo with the specified name.
+This will load a already exported run and upload the exported policy to hugging face in the specified repo with the specified name.

 NOTE: The policy must already be exported (see `play_policy` above).

+For now we are uploading the policies to the hugging face repo [here](https://huggingface.co/zolkin/robot_rl/tree/main).

+These policies are automatically downloaded in the `transfer/obelisk` controller.
 ## RL Tasks

 RL Task list: